All Episodes

 Now, before you're dead, there's all kinds of benefits from meditation.

-Same thing with the linguistic dialogue component, it's a tool, it's not your your master, you're not slave to it.
+It's a tool, it's not your master, you're not a slave to it.

 You just shut it off in your brain.

-So there are a lot of benefits to having meditation as a daily practice.
+So, there are a lot of benefits to having meditation as a daily practice.

-Be advised that anybody on this planet uh that's male, I don't know about women again, that can sit and have two minutes a day of actual meditative experience is a damn god.
+Be advised that anybody on this planet that's male, I don't know about women again, that can sit and have two minutes a day of actual meditative experience is a damn god.

-So two minutes a day is your goal.
+Okay, so two minutes a day is your goal.

-And from that point on you'll never ever let it go, because you will have achieved a state of being that you will find so intriguing that you will want to replicate it constantly.
+And from that point on, you'll never ever let it go because you will have achieved a state of being that you will find so intriguing that you will want to replicate it constantly.

 It is very, very, very difficult, which is why I tell you this up front.

-The shame in my mind is to stop trying.
+The shame in my mind is to stop trying because you will succeed.

 I've never met anybody that persisted that did not obtain this state.